Declaring goods as a business customer

 - Public service

-In general, businesses have to submit import declarations for goods imported from outside the EU customs and fiscal territory, or from inside the EU customs territory, but outside the EU fiscal territory.
-If a consignment of goods requires a customs clearance, you will always be informed accordingly by the courier company or by Posti.
+When your company receives goods imported from outside the EU customs and fiscal territory, or from inside the EU customs territory but outside the EU fiscal territory, you must, in most cases, submit an import declaration to Customs.
+If a consignment of goods requires a customs clearance, you will be informed accordingly by the courier company.

 Do the following

 Before using the service, please read the instructions for identification and how to use the services on the Customs website.

 Pay the duties, taxes and charges payable when submitting the declaration if your company does not have the Customs authorisation for comprehensive guarantee and payment deferment.
 If your company has the authorisation, you will receive both a release and a customs clearance decision after the declaration has been accepted.
 During the next month, you will receive a consolidated invoice called periodic filing.

 In the Customs Clearance Service, you can pay a customs invoice in an online bank or as a card payment (Visa Credit/Debit and Mastercard Credit/Debit).